UPPER MIDWEST INVASIVE SPECIES CONFERENCE

 Advances in Control and Management

-Novel Approaches and Use of Technology
+New Approaches and Uses of Technology

 Policy, Legislation and Economics